The Mercury primitive types are mapped to the following C types:

 double (unless the program and the

 Mercury library was compiled with ‘--single-prec-float’, in which case it

 is a typedef for

 32-bit integral type and

 MR_String is a typedef for ‘char *’.

-string are passed to and from C as C variables whose type is
+Mercury variables of primitive type are passed to and from C as C variables of the corresponding C type.

 For the Mercury standard library type ‘bool.bool’, there is a